Why Doctors Can't Agree About Chronic Lyme Disease

 What Causes Lyme Disease, and What Are the Symptoms?

 In most cases, the tick has to stay attached to a person's body for 36 to 48 hours or more before the bacteria can be transmitted, according to the CDC.
 However, doctors are divided on how quickly transmission can occur.
-Mark Engelman, MD, founder and president of the Engelman Health Institute and director of clinical consulting for clinical immunology lab Cyrex Laboratories, told POPSUGAR that some literature suggests Lyme bacteria can be transmitted after 24 hours.
+Mark Engelman, MD, founder and president of the Engelman Health Institute and director of clinical consulting for clinical immunology lab Cyrex Laboratories, tells POPSUGAR that some literature suggests Lyme bacteria can be transmitted after 24 hours.

 Early symptoms of Lyme are often easily mistaken for those of fatigue or even the flu.
 They include fever, chills, muscle and joint aches, and headache.
 Another common symptom is a rash that forms around a tick bite called erythema migrans (EM), which appears within a week on average.
 It looks like a bullseye or target, but it doesn't happen to everyone; it occurs in about 70 to 80 percent of cases, according to the CDC.
 Symptoms can get worse and result in neurological and cardiovascular complications the longer Lyme goes untreated.
 An infection that gets progressively worse and has not been treated for months or even years is referred to as late disseminated Lyme disease.
 People can develop arthritis, numbness in the legs or arms, heart palpitations, inflammation of the brain and spinal cord, and facial palsy (drooping).